-Housing costs, additional housing costs, rising costs and no end - the future of living in the price spiral - Image: Xpert.Digital
+Housing costs, utility costs, rising costs and no end in sight – The future of housing in a price spiral – Image: Xpert.Digital

-🏡 The rising additional housing costs: A challenge for many households
+🏡 Rising utility costs: A challenge for many households

-📝🏠 Additional housing costs are increasingly putting a strain on many households in Germany, and it is essential to find out more about the various elements that influence these costs.
-The Taxpayers' Association has put a useful tool online, the so-called property tax checker .
-This allows citizens to find out in which municipality the property tax has already been increased.
-However, additional housing costs do not only consist of property tax, but also of a variety of other factors that make housing increasingly expensive and increasingly unavoidable.
-Below we examine the different cost drivers and provide a comprehensive overview of the current situation.
+📝🏠 Ancillary housing costs are increasingly burdening many households in Germany, and it is essential to be well-informed about the various elements that influence these costs.
+The Federation of Taxpayers has made a useful online tool available: the so-called Property Tax Checker .
+This allows citizens to find out which municipalities have already increased their property tax.
+However, ancillary housing costs are not solely comprised of property tax, but of a multitude of other factors that are making housing increasingly expensive and unavoidable.
+Below, we examine the different cost drivers and provide a comprehensive overview of the current situation.

 🏠✨ Current expenses for housing, energy and maintenance